sourcefuse/terraform-aws-arc-bedrock/docs/module-usage-guide/README.md

 ## Security Considerations

-### AWS VPC

-Understand the security considerations related to Aurora database cluster and Amazon RDS instance for SQL Server on AWS when using this module.
+Understand the security considerations related to Bedrock Agents

 ## Contributing and Community Support